Knowledge Management (KM)

 Grade Mode: Standard Letter

-An introduction to strategic intelligence consisting of competitive and business intelligence.
-Strategic intelligence is an art, science and craft.
-Businesses and governments require effective intelligence programs, processes and tools to track businesses competitors, markets and trends by acquiring, creating, managing and disseminating intelligence knowledge.
+This course is an introduction to strategic intelligence, consisting of competitive and business intelligence.
+Strategic intelligence is both art and science, used for critical decision-making, planning, and response.
+Businesses and governments require effective intelligence programs, processes and tools, to track competitors, markets and trends by acquiring, organizing, analyzing and disseminating intelligence.
+Students will learn about the intelligence cycle, needs analysis, and intelligence analysis resources, techniques and technologies.

 Prerequisite: Graduate standing.